 The Vord from Jim Butcher's Codex Alera are referred to as one of these, but in practice what they actually have is a series of Hive Queens, which control the hordes around them directly.
 Without the queens, the Vord revert to individuals and threaten each other as much as non-Vord.

 In Vernor Vinge's A Fire Upon the Deep, the Tines are individually nonsapient, but form into collectively intelligent packs (of about four to six members) by means of constant subconscious communication through high-frequency sound.
+This presumably helped them establish a simple technological civilization — the Tines are dog-like quadrupeds, and usually can only operate machines through close cooperation of two members.
+Each such pack considers itself a single individual, who nevertheless can freely draw upon the memories of individual members from before they became integrated.

 Interesting subversion in Stephen King 's The Tommyknockers, where the transformed humans/aliens grow increasingly mentally linked—but they not only retain their individuality, they increasingly despise one another as they become aware of each other's secret thoughts.